 relaxed gorgeous photos

-We can also do some family photos and bridal party shots.
-Then after the ceremony we only have to do some family photos, get a couple more shots of the bridal couple and then they can be relaxed and enjoy some of their cocktail hours.
-For a general timeline budget an hour unless you have the ability to have the reception start at a different time.
-Ideally 1 1/2 hours to 2 hours in between would be ideal for family photos, bridal party and bridal couple photos.
-Creating a wedding timeline will definitely help with this part of the day.
+For a general timeline, budget an hour unless you can have the reception start at a different time.
+Ideally, 1 1/2 to 2 hours in between would be ideal for family photos, wedding parties, and couple photos.
+Creating a wedding timeline will help with this part of the day.

-**please keep the timeline in mind if travel has to happen between ceremony and reception venue.
-That travel time plus the 1 – 1 1/2 hours for photos has to be factored in.
+**Please keep the timeline in mind if travel must happen between the ceremony and reception venue; that travel time plus the 1 – 1 1/2 hours for photos has to be factored in.

-Usually this time of the day I will work with the venues and DJ/Band timelines.
-Having 2 hours to 3 hours to capture all the reception happenings is best.
-Most of the important things happen at the beginning of the reception.
-Introductions, first dance, parent dances, toasts, and cake cutting.
-If you have any special activities planned that you would like photographed please make sure the DJ/entertainment knows.
-That way they can plan for them in the time that I will be there.
+I work with the venues and DJ/Band timelines during this part of the day.
+Two to three hours to capture all the reception events is perfect to budget for this part of the day.
+The critical moments happen at the beginning of the reception, like introductions, the first dance, parent dances, toasts, and cake cutting.
+If any special activities are planned that need to be photographed, please make sure the DJ/entertainment knows of these events.
+That way, they can arrange for them to happen while I am still there.

 Having all your dream photos

-First Look: (an extra hour of photo time added to beginning of timeline)
+First Look: (an extra hour of photo time added to the beginning of the timeline)

 Ceremony ( 1 Hour)

-Family, Bridal party, and Bridal Couple photos: (Ideal time would be 1 1/2 hours)
+Family, Wedding Party, Wedding Couple photos: (Ideal time would be 1-1/2 hours)